Go to the main content

 Care Care

-Environmental protection and the pursuit of decarbonisation targets are of special importance as part of the sustainable development strategy followed through the introduction of a dedicated Sustainability Plan.
+Environmental protection and the pursuit of decarbonisation targets are of special importance as part of the sustainable development strategy followed through the introduction of the Sustainability Plan.
 Environmental impact management, in particular, takes the shape of specific actions and programmes to minimise noise, safeguard natural resources (air, water), and biodiversity, and reduce direct and indirect CO2 emissions.
-With regard to the latter, during 2022 AdB made a formal commitment to attain Net Zero carbon by 2030 (i.e. zero absolute direct and indirect CO2 emissions).
-This specific commitment has so far earned accreditation to Level 3+ “Neutrality” of the international Airport Carbon Accreditation programme.
+With regard to the latter, during 2022 AdB made a formal commitment to attain Net Zero carbon by 2030, i.e. zero absolute direct and indirect CO2 emissions.

 More information